-Goal 6: Encourage Public Engagement
+Goal 7: Encourage Public Engagement

 - 1. Continue to provide opportunities for public comment at all Town and Committee meetings. - 2.
-Continue the long-standing tradition of following the Town's annual meeting with a luncheon for community members.

-3. Increase public awareness of the Town's website as a hub for information, applications, meeting agendas, contact details, and other pertinent resources.
+Continue the long-standing tradition of following the Town's annual meeting with a luncheon for community members in attendance. - 3.
+Increase public awareness of the Town's website as a hub for information, special announcements, various downloadable applications, meeting agendas, contact details, and other pertinent resources.